pascal-thomas/TL19/exercise1/README.md

 This servlet is implementing a dynamic startpage depending on the user.

 If you want, you can add custom rules yourself, and test this.

+Log-out user varmstrong and log-in again with admin/admin.